turingschool/backend-curriculum-site/module1/projects/complete_me.md

 Should be enough for us!

-### Required Features

-To complete the project, you will need to build an autocomplete system which provides the following features:

-1. Insert a single word at a time to the autocomplete dictionary
-2. Count the number of words in the dictionary
-3. Populate a newline-separated list of words into the dictionary
-4. Suggest completions for a substring
-5. Mark a selection for a substring
-6. Weight subsequent suggestions based on previous selections

 ## Support Tooling

 Please make sure that, before your evaluation, your project has the following: